List of works by Akira Kurosawa: As producer

 In addition, Kurosawa received a production credit on one film that he himself did not direct: Haru no tawamure (1949) (Spring Flirtation), written and directed by Kajiro Yamamoto, on which he served as an associate producer.

 As screenwriter

 Kurosawa wrote or co-wrote the screenplays for all the films he himself directed.
 However, to supplement his income, he also wrote scripts for other Japanese directors throughout the 1940s, and even through the 1950s and part of the 1960s, long after he had become world-famous.
-He also worked on the scripts for two Hollywood productions he was slated to direct, but which, for complex reasons, were completed by and credited to other directors (although he reportedly did shoot some scenes for Tora tora tora!, the footage from which has apparently not survived).
+He also worked on the scripts for two Hollywood productions he was slated to direct, but which, for complex reasons, were completed by and credited to other directors (although he did shoot some scenes for Tora tora tora!, the footage from which has apparently not survived).
 Finally, near the end of his life, he completed scripts he intended to direct but did not live to make, which were then filmed by others.
 A table of all these screenplays is given below; all titles are Japanese productions unless otherwise noted.